caseyg/awesome/TOPICS.md

 *   [public-apis/public-apis](https://github.com/public-apis/public-apis) - A collective list of free APIs

-## autonomous-agents

-*   [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) - AutoGPT is the vision of accessible AI for everyone, to use and to build on.
-Our mission is to provide the tools, so that you can focus on what matters.

 ## template

 *   [supabase-community/nextjs-openai-doc-search](https://github.com/supabase-community/nextjs-openai-doc-search) - Template for building your own custom ChatGPT style doc search powered by Next.js, OpenAI, and Supabase.